OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/v1_5/FrequentlyAskedQuestions.md

   * the version (or the revision number if you check out from SVN directly) of Google Mock you use (Google Mock is under active development, so it's possible that your problem has been solved in a later version),
   * your operating system,
-  * the name and version of your compiler,
+  * the roomName and version of your compiler,
   * the complete command line flags you give to your compiler,
   * the complete compiler error messages (if the question is about compilation),
   * the _actual_ code (ideally, a minimal but complete program) that has the problem you encounter.